-While Rochester isn't the focus for Cornelia Reynolds and Alvarez-Perez have gone out of their way to include writers and exhibitions from our area.
+While Rochester isn't a focus Reynolds and Alvarez-Perez have gone out of their way to include writers and exhibitions from our area.
 In their second issue they devote quite a lot of ink to Current Scene, for example.
-They’re writer, Dana Tyrrel, not only offered a summary and description of that ambitious program she also offered observations on how to improve next time around.
-I'm not sure we agree with her assessment but we sure appreciated her point of view.
-And that's what this is all about: a healthy, respectful conversation.
+They’re writer, Dana Tyrrel, not only offered a summary and description of that ambitious program he also offered observations on how to improve next time around.
+I'm not sure we agree with his assessment but we sure appreciated his point of view and the fact he had a forum to offer his point of view.
+That's what this is all about: a healthy, respectful conversation.
 We look forward to reading issue #3!

 Header image © Roy Sowers 1999